Moment kernels: a simple and scalable approach for equivariance to rotations and reflections in deep convolutional networks: NeurIPS Paper Checklist

-\item {\bf Institutional review board (IRB) approvals or equivalent for research with human subjects} \item[] Question: Does the paper describe potential risks incurred by study participants, whether such risks were disclosed to the subjects, and whether Institutional Review Board (IRB) approvals (or an equivalent approval/review based on the requirements of your country or institution) were obtained? \item[] Answer: \answerNA{} \item[] Justification: No crowdsourcing or human subjects research. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not involve crowdsourcing nor research with human subjects. \item Depending on the country in which research is conducted, IRB approval (or equivalent) may be required for any human subjects research.
+\item {\bf Institutional review board (IRB) approvals or equivalent for research with human subjects} \item[] Question: Does the paper describe potential risks incurred by study participants, whether such risks were disclosed to the subjects, and whether Institutional Review Board (IRB) approvals (or an equivalent approval/review based on the requirements of your country or institution) were obtained? \item[] Answer: \answerYes{} \item[] Justification: No crowdsourcing.
+Research using images of humans is limited to secondary analysis of anonymized imaging data which is IRB-exempt. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not involve crowdsourcing nor research with human subjects. \item Depending on the country in which research is conducted, IRB approval (or equivalent) may be required for any human subjects research.
 If you obtained IRB approval, you should clearly state this in the paper. \item We recognize that the procedures for this may vary significantly between institutions and locations, and we expect authors to adhere to the NeurIPS Code of Ethics and the guidelines for their institution. \item For initial submissions, do not include any information that would break anonymity (if applicable), such as the institution conducting the review. \end{itemize}

 \item {\bf Declaration of LLM usage} \item[] Question: Does the paper describe the usage of LLMs if it is an important, original, or non-standard component of the core methods in this research?
-Note that if the LLM is used only for writing, editing, or formatting purposes and does not impact the core methodology, scientific rigorousness, or originality of the research, declaration is not required. \item[] Answer: \answerNA{} \item[] Justification: No LLMs were used in any part of this work. \item[] Guidelines: \begin{itemize} \item The answer NA means that the core method development in this research does not involve LLMs as any important, original, or non-standard components. \item Please refer to our LLM policy (\url{https://neurips.cc/Conferences/2025/LLM}) for what should or should not be described. \end{itemize}
+Note that if the LLM is used only for writing, editing, or formatting purposes and does \emph{not} impact the core methodology, scientific rigor, or originality of the research, declaration is not required. \item[] Answer: \answerNA{} \item[] Justification: LLMs were used for writing and editing the paper and for code refactoring and computational-efficiency improvements.

+\item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the core method development in this research does not involve LLMs as any important, original, or non-standard components. \item Please refer to our LLM policy in the NeurIPS handbook for what should or should not be described. \end{itemize}

-\end{enumerate} }
+\end{enumerate}